Ken Harrelson: Catch phrases, criticism and nicknames

 He is also known for shouting out "Mercy!" after a great defensive play is executed by a player or players and sometimes, when it is an exceptionally great play, or the play does not go the White Sox's way, he will also exclaim "You gotta be...bleeping me!"
 When a batter swings and misses he will proclaim, "Big hack, no contact."
 Harrelson refers to a routine flyball as a "can of corn."
 Hawk also calls bloop hits that land between fielders, "duck snorts."
 He refers to a two-hop infield ground ball as a "chopper-two-hopper."
 He calls a hard-hit ground ball that takes a favorable bounce for the fielder a "Bolingbrook Bounce."
 He refers to any play with a broken bat as a "Matt Abbatacola."
 Matt Abbatacola is a local sports radio show host and producer for AM 670 TheScore, which carries the White Sox radio broadcasts.
 The two met during spring training a few years ago, and Hawk decided to use his name during broken bat plays because of the distinctiveness and sound of his name.
 When a White Sox rally starts, Hawk Harrelson will often enthusiastically say, "Don't stop now boys."
 In July 2010, GQ named Harrelson the worst announcer in baseball.
 He has stated publicly that he wants to die in the booth during a game and that he will never retire.

 Though Harrelson has been criticized for his repeated use of catch phrases and hometown allegiances, his popularity with White Sox fans is demonstrable.
 Harrelson was nominated for the 2007 Ford C. Frick award (won by Royals announcer Denny Matthews), and his presence in the field of nominees for that award was due to the support of fans, who placed him in nomination (along with Cincinnati Reds announcer Joe Nuxhall and San Francisco/Oakland announcer Bill King) via an online vote.

 Hawk is also well known for his fierce on-air criticisms of umpires.
 Harrelson appears to have developed a dislike of umpire Joe West, who "in the past few years, has had some problems with the White Sox."
 West had started a game the night before, but called it due to rain after about a half inning of play.
-In a game earlier that year, West had ejected Ozzie Guillén and Mark Buehrle for two separate balks in the same game.
+In a game in May 2010, West had ejected Ozzie Guillén and Mark Buehrle for two separate balks in the same game.
 Hawk said on a broadcast in 2015, "The first rule of baseball is catch the baseball and the second rule is don't mess with Joe West."